@overlastic/react

 )

-import { defineOverlay } from '@overlastic/react'
+import { OverlaysProvider } from '@overlastic/react'

 import { OverlayComponent } from './overlay'

-const callback = defineOverlay(OverlayComponent)
+const openOverlay = useOverlay(OverlayComponent)

-const value = await callback({ title: 'callbackOverlay' })
+const value = await openOverlay({ title: 'overlay' })

-// value === "useDisclosure:confirmed"Usage in JSX
+// value === "overlay:confirmed"

 import type { PropsWithOverlays } from '@overlastic/react'